mikegirenko/coding-dojo/README.md

    years, NOR will 2100 be a leap year),
 3. All years divisible by 4 but not by 100 ARE leap years (e.g., 2008, 2012, 2016),
 4. All years not divisible by 4 are NOT leap years (e.g. 2017, 2018, 2019).

+_Kata: Minesweeper_

+1. The goal of the game is to find all the mines within an MxN field